evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 The maximum DC charging speed is 153kW.
 A full charge from 0 - 100% would take 63 minutes, while a more common scenario of 10-80% would take 24 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 56%, resulting in an actual charge speed, including time loss on 84kW.
 Each charge session would take 18 minutes and 15 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 11 hours and 7 minutes to drive.
 This trip will require eight charge session(s) charging from 3% to 62%.
-The total time lost for charging will be 167 minutes.
+The total time lost for charging up the battery will be 167 minutes.

 ### Onboard charger